FAQs - Planned medical treatment abroad

 Am I allowed to get medical treatment abroad?

 I suffer from a rare disease which can't be treated in my home country.
-It isn't even covered by my national healthcare system.
+The treatment I need isn't even covered by my national healthcare system.
 Will my health insurer cover an operation I need because of this condition in another EU country?

 The cost of your treatment abroad is covered only if the national social security system in the country where you're insured covers it.
 If it doesn't, your national health insurance body is not obliged to authorise treatment abroad or to reimburse the costs (although, of course, it may choose to do so).